 Solution provider takeaway: For Windows customers with branch offices, solution providers can secure domain controllers by following our best practices.

 Today's organizations are likely to consist of many branch offices.
 A typical branch office is a small office in a remote location hosting fewer than 50 employees, connected to the headquarters site by means of a wide area network (WAN) link in a distributed fashion.
-Due to the high costs associated with purchasing bandwidth, these WAN links are usually slow, unreliable and inefficient; Windows shops address this problem by installing
+Due to the high costs associated with purchasing bandwidth, these WAN links are usually slow, unreliable and inefficient; Windows shops address this problem by installing Active Directory (AD) domain controllers at the branch office.
+Domain controllers are used to authenticate corporate users and provide them with access to domain resources.

 Companies face a number of challenges with implementing domain controllers at the branch office, including lack of physical security, stolen domain controllers, lack of administrative role separation, lack of IT support personnel and lack of service isolation, as domain controllers usually reside on servers running other services, such as Exchange.